Open-Science-Training-Handbook/Open-Science-Training-Handbook_ES/04OrganizationalAspects/README.md

 The training room should be sufficiently equipped (see equipment and media).
 The room should have sufficient WiFi and power access for every participant (possibly via power strips/extension cords).
 Check to see if furniture can be rearranged in order to suit your requirements.
 The presenter will need a high (or raisable) table for standing and a microphone (for recording and/or accessibility).
 An additional microphone for participant questions aids accessibility.

-La sala de capacitación debe estar suficientemente equipada (ver equipamiento y medios).
+La sala de capacitación debe estar suficientemente equipada (ver [Equipos y medios](enlace)).
 La sala debe tener buen rango de Wifi y enchufes para cada participante (posiblemente vía multicontactos o cables de extensión).
 Comprueba si los muebles pueden ser reorganizados en orden de satisfacer tus necesidades.
 El presentador puede necesitar una mesa alta o elevable para colocar un micrófono (para grabar o accesibilidad).
 Un micrófono adicional para preguntas de los participantes contribuye a la accesibilidad.

 ## <img src="/Images/Icons/break.png" width="150" height="150" />
 ### Tiempo